dbsoft/dwindows/readme.txt

 The current Dynamic Windows source base is considered stable on:
 OS/2, Mac, Windows, Linux, FreeBSD, OpenSolaris and iOS.
-The source base is considered beta an Android, alpha on C++.
+The source base is considered beta on Android, alpha on C++.

 Build Recommendations:
 MacOS: